MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

   - You need dedicated ExpressRoute bandwidth for specific business units.

-  - o	You've reached the maximum number of connections per ExpressRoute gateway (refer to the [ExpressRoute limits](/azure/azure-resource-manager/management/azure-subscription-service-limits#expressroute-limits) article for the maximum number).
+  - You've reached the maximum number of connections per ExpressRoute gateway (refer to the [ExpressRoute limits](/azure/azure-resource-manager/management/azure-subscription-service-limits#expressroute-limits) article for the maximum number).

 The following figure shows this topology.